-Glamour would have been in the top six, except that when I last saw a printed copy, it had no monthly horoscope and hasn't had one since August 2016.
-Glamour.com's online "Lovescope" by "astrotherapist" Tracy Allen is focused on romantic and sexual chemistry, and it's real astrology ("Venus graces your sign until the 18th" is a fact) although none of the forecasts seem to come true.
+- Glamour's print version has no monthly horoscope and hasn't had one since August 2016.
+Since then, glamour.com's online "Lovescope" "astrotherapist" Tracy Allen was replaced by Jessica Lanyadoo, and then astrological posts ceased completely in January 2018.
+Sad.
+They were real astrology ("Venus graces your sign until the 18th" was a fact) although none of the forecasts seemed to come true.

 - Star: This “insider” weekly brings you “celebrity, Hollywood, and entertainment news” for those who think “Stars Without Makeup” and “Megan Explodes with Rage as Pete is Caught Sexting” is news.
 Its astrologer is Jennifer Angel, a genuine astrologer who wrote horoscopes for The New York Daily News but can't write very well.
 The Daily News has replaced her with Madalyn Aslan, "The Ivy League Psychic," former astrologer for Cosmopolitan.

 - Harper’s Bazaar, founded in 1867, is a fashion magazine “for women who buy the best” but eagerly read about “40 Ways to Wear Ankle Boots” and “11 Things Kendall and Kylie Jenner Did While Stuck in an Elevator.”
-Scary models in hideous clothes decorate its online monthly-horoscope pages, which are a month behind schedule.
-Peter Watson, former journalist, writes the forecasts for the print version.
+Scary models in hideous clothes decorate its online monthly-horoscope page.
+Peter Watson, former journalist, writes the forecasts.
 They're brief and not the best, but please note that when magazine editors say “Three sentences max,” that’s what astrologer-writers must give them.

 - Tiger Beat, pop-star fan magazine for smitten schoolgirls who squeal over cute guys like Justin Bieber and Tom Holland, has horoscopes both online and in print by Julia Lee, who also writes Tiger Beat articles.
 Its two-sentence horoscopes about “crushes” and “besties” advise, “Be 100 percent yourself,” or “classes might be tough.”